Oyoshi/advent-of-code-2022/README.md

 ```
 Times for the benchmark will be measured for all solutions (single run, sorry).
 Input data can be found in `./inputs` folder :trollface:.

-There are also Unit Tests which cover basic scenarios described in the task example part.
+There are also Unit Tests which cover basic scenarios described in the example part of each task.
 Each commit triggers GA pipeline and run all UTs.

 ### Benchmark